 Often, we hear the sentence I’M PROUD OF YOU or I FEEL SO PROUD, don’t we?
 Although the dictionary meaning of pride is to feel deep pleasure or satisfaction as a result of own achievements, it’s misleading and half.
 There’s more to the meaning.

 Means, there’re more layers and hidden vibrations attached with this word and I love to dig out the hidden part; that may or may not be true — this is all from ancient wisdom and my personal experiences with life.

 Pride is a two-faced emotion.
-On the one hand, it can be noble and good, and on the other, it can be selfish and mean.
+On the one hand, it is noble and smart, and on the opposite, it is stingy and mean.
 It all depends on how it’s used and not everyone knows how to use it.

 Pride is one of the seven deadly sins and just one-step behind the false ego.
 Read closely, not ego, false ego.
 Ego is essentially everything you identify yourself with.
 So, you can show signs of n false ego if you possess traits of arrogance and narcissism.
 But the false ego is more complicated than how you may think you’re better than anyone else — it can destroy you from inside and outside both.